The human taxidermist finds his tasks in the fields of anatomy, pathology and forensic medicine.

 - Completion of at least 3 years of basic vocational training or equivalent qualification

-- At least 3 years of practice as a human taxidermist in Switzerland, with a 100% workload or
+- At least 3 years' experience as a human taxidermist in Switzerland, with a 100% workload

-- Proof of at least 150 autopsies performed or 150 course cadavers in anatomy
+- Proof of at least 150 autopsies performed or 150 injected course bodies in anatomy

-- At least 2 weeks of practical training in an external company and cooperation with a taxidermist with a federal certificate of competence.
+- At least 2 weeks of practical training in an external company in cooperation with a taxidermist with federal certificate of competence

-- Courses offered by the Swiss Association of Human Preparators VSHP, the Association of German Preparators VDP and other foreign associations as well as institutes in Switzerland and abroad.
+Offers of the Association of Swiss.
+Human Taxidermists VSHP, the Association of German Taxidermists VDP and other foreign associations as well as institutes in Switzerland and abroad.

-- Further training in the three specialist areas of anatomy, pathology and forensic medicine is largely self-study.
+Further training in the three specialist areas of anatomy, pathology and forensic medicine is largely self-studied.

-- Approximately 70 human taxidermists work in Swiss institutes.
-The demand tends to decrease.
-There are only a few training positions and jobs available.
+Approximately 70 human taxidermists work in Swiss institutes.
+The demand is tending to decrease.
+There are only a few training places and jobs.
 Depending on the place of work, working hours can be irregular or require weekend and holiday work.